joshmun/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

-Version control is a system of managing revision control, most commonly utilized by Git and hosted on GitHub.
-Version control is useful for cross-collaboration and protecting the code.
-Version control allows multiple users to access the same code, simultaneously develop on that code, and track the revisions each user contributes.
-If an error occurs, version control allows the project to be rolled back to any previous version in its history.
+Version Control allows us to view the entire history of revisions to one or more files, and merge revisions made by different people.

+It allows for safety to rollback code if an error occurs, and allows for multiple developers to work simultaneously and cohesively.

 * What is a branch and why would you use one?